An unexpected encounter.

 She was listening.

 “First, we have to get you out of some of these wet clothes and get you warm.
 If you won’t object too much.”

 Of course she would object, but he’d still have to do it.

-It was tight quarters where they were, and would get personal, but she’d survive.
+It was tight quarters where they were, and would soon get more personal, but she’d survive.
 He would apologize where he needed to as he explained what he needed to do, and why.
-As embarrassing as it might be, it beat getting any wetter, except she was now getting him wet where she leaned against him.
+As embarrassing as it might be, it would beat getting any wetter, except she was now getting him wet where she leaned against him.

-She could feel his warmth.
+Despite that, she could feel his warmth.